sergeycherepanov/orocrm-docker-vagrant/README.md

-# Vagrant Box for OroCRM Docker Containers
+# OroCRM - Vagrant Box - Docker

-Vagrant box for build and run OroCRM in Docker Containers
+### Vagrant box for build and run OroCRM or another BAP in Docker Containers

 ## Prepare Vagrant Environment